-In that position you almost regret you didn’t do an MBA…
+In that position, you almost regret you didn’t do an MBA…

-Still in most companies design activities are treated as a cost, or expense, not as investments into company value.
+Still in most companies design activities are treated as a cost, or expense, not as investments into a company value.
 This might be absolutely correct and in line with common practice in economics.
-And accordingly we designers acting within these economic systems have tried to translate the ‘return’ of design in financial terms.
+And accordingly, we designers acting within these economic systems have tried to translate the ‘return’ of design in financial terms.
 We learned to speak the language of the financial world, in the hope that they take us for ‘real’ – we learned to ‘Excel’ and use SAP, so that eventually also the CFO’s would ‘get it’!

 Most of the CFO’s that I met during my career did regard design as a very important, albeit expensive occupation: as an activity that needed to be controlled and that, like alls costs, needed to be reduced whenever possible.
-However we designers increased our ability to ‘valuate’ how we, through design, were able to grow the gross margin, to reduce yield or to increase top line – design remained on the ‘lost’ side of the balance sheet.
-To the business a true ROI from the design activities was given then, when the outcome of design activities could be generated faster and cheaper over the previous year: in the end some target had to be set, and to be controlled!
+However we designers increased our ability to ‘valuate’ how we, through design, were able to grow the gross margin, to reduce yield, or to increase top-line – design remained on the ‘lost’ side of the balance sheet.
+To the business a true ROI from the design activities was given then when the outcome of design activities could be generated faster and cheaper over the previous year: in the end, some target had to be set, and to be controlled!

 That’s why it is fundamental for design in a business context to speak the financial language, so to say, in order to eventually achieve what is most important to improve design impact: respect.
-In the end it’s about achieving a fundamental shift in the perception of design – design should be treated as an asset, not as a liability.
-Design belongs on the profit side of the balance sheet!
+In the end, it’s about achieving a fundamental shift in the perception of design – design should be treated as an asset, not as a liability.
+Design belongs to the profit side of the balance sheet!

 This trust has to be lived by the designer as well, and it has to be earned.
 Same as in the market place, outside the corporate walls, where consumers increasingly stop to rely only on the financial figures: for consumers, as an example, the return in financial terms is worse for a Powerbook compared to a model from Dell – but to many apparently that’s not relevant.
-They rely on on what is relevant to them.
+They rely on what is relevant to them.
 And what that means in financial terms, one can see from the ‘results’ delivered by the two companies in the example: increased relevance delivers increased return!
-And design is the tool to shape, create and orchestrate the relevant customer experience.
-The ROI of design also lies in the increase of intangible assets a company has, namely in it’s relevance.
+And design is the tool to shape, create, and orchestrate the relevant customer experience.
+The ROI of design also lies in the increase of intangible assets a company has, namely in its relevance.

 Well, the CFO, which was troubling me for a while, eventually dropped into my office one late afternoon: he wanted to talk about the budget.
 I invited him along for a beer with my colleagues and we had a great evening.
 “Guys, he said after a beer, I don’t know what you are doing all day long, but the new product range delivers double the margin!
 And all say it’s because of the new design!”
-And after another one he added: “Really, I don’t understand design.
+And after another one, he added: “Really, I don’t understand design.
 But what I do understand is that you guys are passionate about what you do and that you love your job.
 I wished my controllers had that much power, then I could half the costs in one go!”

-He got it – and as a consequence I could double my budget: in the end trust and relevance delivers the highest ROI 😉
+He got it – and as a consequence, I could double my budget: in the end trust and relevance delivers the highest ROI 😉